MihaelIsaev/UIKitPlus/README.md

 ### 7. All modern features

+Diffable data-source (yes yes for iOS9+).
 Dynamic colors for light/dark mode.
 Stateable animations.
 Reactivity.

 ### 8. Everything and even more